smash-transport/smash-vhlle-hybrid/docs/user/configuration_file.md

     Refer to the [:material-arrow-right-box: `Software_keys`](configuration_file.md#Software-keys) description for further information.

 !!! info "Enforced sanity rules"
-    Since the hybrid handler understands which software should be run from the presence of the corresponding section, there are a couple of totally natural rules that are enforced and will make the handler fail if violated.
+    Since the Hybrid-handler understands which software should be run from the presence of the corresponding section, there are a couple of totally natural rules that are enforced and will make the handler fail if violated.

     1. At least one software section must be present in the configuration file.
     2. Software sections must be specified in order and without gaps.